A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Empirical Facts

-\item Performance of LFSR113 is dependent on seed; whereas, WELL512a and WELL1024a are invariant of seeds.
+\item Performance of \verb|LFSR113| is dependent on seed; whereas, \verb|WELL512a| and \verb|WELL1024a| are invariant of seeds.

-\item Among the Mersenne Twister and its variants, performance of dSFMTs (especially, dSFMT-52), are unexpectedly poor in terms of the blind empirical tests.
+\item Among the Mersenne Twister and its variants, performance of dSFMTs (especially, \verb|dSFMT-52)|, are unexpectedly poor in terms of the blind empirical tests.

-\item Among the CA-based PRNGs, rule $30$ can compete with the elite group of PRNGs like Mersenne Twisters, WELL and PCG.
+\item Among the CA-based PRNGs, Decimal CA and ECA $30$ can compete with the elite group of PRNGs like Mersenne Twisters, WELL and PCG.
 However, other CA-based PRNGs are not so good.
-Because in those CAs, the complete (or, a block from a) configuration of the CA is taken as a number.
-Among these CA-based PRNGs, performance of the max-length CA ($\gamma=1$) is better than the non-linear CA, which is better than the max-length CA ($\gamma=0$) and hybrid CA rule 30-45. \end{itemize}
+For all CAs, except ECA rule $30$, the complete (or, a block from a) configuration of the CA is taken as a number.
+Among these CAs based PRNGs, performance of the max-length CA ($\gamma=1$) is better than the non-linear $2$-state CA, which is better than the max-length CA ($\gamma=0$) and hybrid CA rule $30-45$.